eic/EICrecon/docs/tutorial/05-contributing.md

 ## Coding style

-One can find coding style and other contributins policies at [CONTRIBUTING.md](https://github.com/eic/EICrecon/blob/main/CONTRIBUTING.md).
+One can find coding style and other contributions policies at [CONTRIBUTING.md](https://github.com/eic/EICrecon/blob/main/CONTRIBUTING.md).
 It is yet to be finished but one can find current decisions on coding style there

 ## References